aka: Internet Backlash

 - Things only worsened when Capcom unveiled the roster of the upcoming Ultimate MvC3 only a week later.
 Fans hoping that Mega Man (who was absent from the vanilla edition) would be added as an apology for Legends 3's cancellation were let down once again, and the flames grew even higher.
 Capcom would later release Mega Man X... as a DLC skin for Zero.
 Most fans were unsatisfied and a great many of them saw that as merely a slap in the face.

-- In what can only be described as spite, the Joke Character in Street Fighter X Tekken is "Bad Box Art Mega Man," the infamous Off Model, American Kirby Is Hardcore pistol toting picture of Mega Man from the original game's horrible NA box art.◊ Any flames that died down have been re-ignited.
-It went From Bad to Worse when he was confirmed and his backstory was almost exactly the same as Mega Man Volnutt, the protagonist of the cancelled Legends games whose cancellation got this mess started.
+- In what is perhaps the worst case of bad timing imaginable the Joke Character in Street Fighter X Tekken is "Bad Box Art Mega Man," the infamous Off Model, American Kirby Is Hardcore pistol toting picture of Mega Man from the original game's horrible NA box art.◊ Worse, his backstory was almost exactly the same as the protagonist of the cancelled Legends games.
+This was planned a while in advance, with Inafune's help, but trying to pull it off this hot on the heels of previous missteps wrecked Capcom's chances of living them down.

 - Some people hacked Street Fighter X Tekken for Xbox 360 and found that the 12 characters that were going to be DLC for $20/1600 MSP as well as the supposedly PS3-exclusive Bad Box Art Mega Man and Pac-Man were already on the (Xbox 360) disc.
 Capcom then made a statement that they would be trying to ban the people who did this and left some kind of communication so that more people can report this happening.
 Nothing much has happened yet, but according to most of the reactions siding with the hackers, well, this could get really ugly; fast.